 Why Do You Journal?

-They say Einstein, I read this a few years ago and I thought, yeah, there are people like that.
-They say Einstein’s genius was that he could hold an idea in his mind for days and continually look at it from a hundred different angles.
-Well, not me.
-As soon as I am on the third angle the first one is starting to fade away and the connections between two and three and one are becoming so many and so tangled and interwoven, everything is becoming an absolute jumble in my head.
-I have to sit down and write out the first thought, then the second thought, then the third thought.
-And, amazingly, while I am writing out one, two and three, the connections between them become clearer and I can write those down and then those connections create other connections and pretty soon I am thinking things I never would have begun to think had I not tried to put this down on paper.
-I was just been lost in one big forest of muddle trees.
-So idea or thought clarification is a huge reason for journaling in a thought notebook.
-And I would stress here that most of what I am talking about here is Bible.
-I am talking about what is the meaning of this passage.
+Amazingly, while I am writing out one, two, and three, the connections between them become clearer.
+I can write those down, then those connections create other connections, and pretty soon I am thinking things I never would have begun to think had I not tried to put this down on paper.
+I would have just been lost in one big forest of muddle trees.
+So, idea- or thought-clarification is a huge reason for journaling in a thought-notebook.
+I would stress that most of what I am talking about here is related to the Bible.
+I am talking about, “What is the meaning of this passage?”
 How does this passage relate to my marriage?
 How does this work with my daughter, with my sons in their situations?
-It is not this kind of random, theoretical stuff I am taking time to write about.
+It is not random, theoretical stuff I am taking time to write about.